DNA testing is very popular, and millions of people are now using it to find their ancestors.

 We would need for these men to join the Kern DNA Project so that we could examine the exact STR differences.
 While two of these men appear to have family trees

-(as shown by the Family Tree symbol),
+(as shown by the symbol),

 neither of them really does.
 Here is the "tree" for one of them: